 If you’re struggling with SI joint pain during pregnancy, chiropractic care is a safe and effective treatment option that’s supported by research.
 I provide chiropractic care for pregnant women in the Cary, North Carolina area who are looking to have a healthy and comfortable pregnancy, so I’d say “Yes.”
 I’m experienced in treating SI joint pain during pregnancy, low back pain during pregnancy, and other pregnancy related conditions and have really enjoyed seeing the improvement my patients make.

 If you’re considering chiropractic care for pregnancy in Cary, Apex, or the Raleigh area, feel free to give my office a call.
 I certainly don’t mind answering some of your questions and concerns.

 Dr. Brianna Williams DC is a chiropractic physician practicing at AccessHealth Chiropractic in Cary, NC.
-She treats neuromusculoskeletal pain and injuries using chiropractic manipulation, Graston Technique, rehab exercise strategies, and other supportive therapies.
-Primary areas of focus include pregnancy related conditions, back pain, neck pain, muscular pain, extremity pain, and orthopedic injuries.
-Dr. Williams is experienced in treating pregnant women, especially those who're exercising and want to stay moving during their pregnancy.
+She treats neuromusculoskeletal pain and injuries using chiropractic manipulation, Graston Technique, and rehab exercise strategies.
+She holds a PSP certification from the University of Pittsburgh and is the only one with this honor in the Raleigh, Cary, and Apex areas.
+She's also experienced in treating pregnant women, especially those who're exercising and want to stay moving during their pregnancy.